-First, combine the oats, brown sugar, salt, spices, flax meal and carrots in a large bowl.
+- COMBINE the oats, brown sugar, salt, spices, flax meal and carrots in a large bowl.
 Stir them together.

-Stir everything well until all of the dry ingredients are coated with the wet.
+- STIR everything well until all of the dry ingredients are coated with the wet.

-Then pour the granola onto your prepared baking sheet and spread into an even layer.
+- SPREAD the granola onto your prepared baking sheet and spread into an even layer.

 Frequently Asked Questions